Definition

 The

-tag which denotes emphasis.Most screen readers do not announce the
+<mark>tag denotes relevance.
+Don’t confuse it with the<strong>tag which denotes importance, or the<em>tag which denotes emphasis.Most screen readers do not announce the

-element, which screen readers will announce.For example, you can adapt this technique:
+<mark>element.
+You can use CSS to add hidden content before and after the<mark>element, which screen readers will announce.For example, you can adapt this technique:

 <style> mark::before, mark::after { content:" [Highlighted text start] "; clip-path: inset(100%); clip: rect(1px, 1px, 1px, 1px); height: 1px; width: 1px; overflow: hidden; position: absolute; white-space: nowrap; } mark::after { content:" [Highlighted text end] "; } </style> <p>You should not <mark>drive</mark> on the wrong side of the road.</p>